 Generally speaking, when seen in profile, the chin should nearly touch a vertical line drawn from the lower lip.
 If only a rhinoplasty is completed, while the chin is too weak and the forehead slanted, the facial profile will come to a “point” at the nose.
 In this case, you may be advised against rhinoplasty unless chin projection is increased at the same time.

 Of course, there are also individuals who desire and would benefit from chin augmentation who do not need rhinoplasty.
 Occasionally, a consultation with an oral surgeon who is trained to align the entire jaw and teeth will be recommended.
 This recommendation is guided by the anatomy of the patient’s bite, the chin’s projection and the patient’s concerns.

 Surgery is no longer indicated for chin augmentation.
 Fillers are used to provide the desired results in minutes, with no downtime.

 Schedule a Consultation

 If you are considering a rhinoplasty, you may also want to consider a chin augmentation as well.
 Making sure your facial features are compatible is very important when considering plastic surgery.
-Contact our Toms River office by calling (732) 914-2233 or our Wall office by calling (732) 449-2099 to schedule a consultation with Fostermd.
+Contact our Toms River office by calling (732) 914-2233 or our Manasquan office by calling (732) 449-2099 to schedule a consultation with Fostermd.